The unique quirks, oddities and head-scratchers of Red Sox' 2026 schedule

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-• Spread: NBC Sports Bet is leaning towards a play ATS on the Pittsburgh Pirates at +1.5.
+• Moneyline: NBC Sports Bet is recommending a play on the Detroit Tigers on the Moneyline.

-• Total: NBC Sports Bet is recommending a play on the over on the Game Total of 8.0.
+• Total: NBC Sports Bet is recommending a play on the under on the Game Total of 10.0.

 Want even more MLB best bets and predictions from our expert staff & tools?
 Check out the Expert MLB Predictions page from NBC.